CliffS/pi4-fan-control/README.md

 The program was written for the pi4 with the official case fan but should work on any fan with its control set to a single gpio pin.

+It will work on Ubuntu on the pi4 where none of the _official_ solutions seems to do the job.
+For wiring of the case fan, please see the page at [raspberrypi.com][casefan].

 ## Install